Grimmscorpp/protestr/README.md

     return lat, lon, alt
 ```

-Thus, we have our first spec — `geo_coord`.
 Intuitive, isn't it?
-Now, we
-can "resolve" (generate) geo-coordinates whenever we need to in the
+Now, you can "resolve" (generate) geo-coordinates
-following ways:
+whenever you need to in the following ways:

 1. Call without args: